 Urinary leakage, or incontinence, can be an embarrassing issue for men and women.
 You can trust the board-certified urologists at Urology Associates of Southeastern North Carolina to discover the cause of your incontinence and provide treatment to resolve or manage the symptoms.
-This busy practice, located in Wilmington, North Carolina, includes a team of gifted specialists who use the most effective and innovative technology available to diagnose and treat urological issues.
+This busy practice, located in Wilmington, North Carolina, and Southport, North Carolina, includes a team of gifted specialists who use the most effective and innovative technology available to diagnose and treat urological issues.
 Their patient-focused approach to medicine makes you feel welcome and instantly puts you at ease.
 Call the office today or book your appointment online.

 Urinary incontinence occurs when you unexpectedly lose urine.
 There are three main types of incontinence: